nervosnetwork/ckb/rpc/README.md

 CKB JSON-RPC only supports HTTP now.
 If you need SSL, please set up a proxy via Nginx or other HTTP servers.

+See [list of projects](https://github.com/topics/ckb-rpc-proxy) to setup the proxy for the RPC server.

 Subscriptions require a full duplex connection.
 CKB offers such connections in the form of TCP (enable with `rpc.tcp_listen_address` configuration option) and WebSockets (enable with `rpc.ws_listen_address`).

 ## JSONRPC Deprecation Process